pugsandcoffee/myblog/content/posts/my-first-post/first_post.md

 This is my first blog and website _ever_.
 A nice guy named **BHE** from the discord community **#NorSEC** advised me to create my own blog for content creation and sharing.
 I was also inspired to learn more about shortcodes when my colleague Nelson showed me some notes he had organized in markdown.

-I decided to go with a combination of the static site builder Hugo, GitHub, and Netlify.
+I decided to go with a combination of the static site builder **Hugo, GitHub, and Netlify**.
 Mostly because I can use markdown to construct the content of my posts and pages but also because of the ease with a serverless app.
 This also forces me to learn something new, which I enjoy alot.

 So far, so good: